 Quizzes on popular topics such as ‘which Disney princess are you?’ or ‘guess the Zodiac sign’ can help build traction for your blog.

-17. Guest Post
+17. Guest post

 Inviting a guest blogger to contribute to your blog can help you reach a newer audience.
 Guest blogs are best done once a month, suggests experts.
-If the figures were to be believed, 60% of bloggers invite 1 to 5 guest bloggers every month.
+If the figures were believed, 60% of bloggers invite 1 to 5 guest bloggers every month.

-18. Open Letters
+18. Open letters

 Another trending type of digital content is the ‘Open Letter’ format.
 From the Prime Minister to your best friend, you could write an open letter to anyone.
 If the content is topical, your blog may go viral.